watson/raop-rtsp-server/README.md

 raop-rtsp-server
 ```

-If you'd rather pipe the PCM audio to another player, you can so so
+If you'd rather pipe the PCM audio to another player, you can do so
 using the `--stdout` argument:

 ```